Texas, Adios: Synopsis

 A two-fisted and taciturn Texas sheriff, Burt Sullivan, is a man committed to duty and justice but possessed by a desire for revenge.
-Sullivan, along with his younger brother, crosses the border to bring wealthy and sadistic Mexican crime boss Cisco Delgado (José Suárez) to justice for the murder of their father.
-Eventually joining forces with a group of Mexican revolutionaries, Sullivan and his brother soon find themselves at the center of a bloodbath.
+Sullivan, along with his younger brother Jim, crosses the border to bring wealthy and sadistic Mexican crime boss Cisco Delgado to justice for the murder of their father.
+Eventually joining forces with a group of Mexican revolutionaries, Burt and Jim soon find themselves at the center of a bloodbath.